Extreme Couponing: To the Brink of Insanity and Back

 The Lure of Extreme Couponing

-I did a lot of coupon trading during this pregnancy.
+During this pregnancy, I even did a lot of coupon trading.
 I traded at a few different internet sites, which is how I got over 300 coupons for Similac formula.
 Each $5 coupon would almost pay for a quart of Similac at most stores.
 We spent our evenings and weekends going to Wal-Mart, CVS, Walgreens, and Target.
 These stores only allowed us to buy small quantities at a time, so we had to spread our purchases out over days and weeks.
-My husband played along because – well - he was scared not to.
-I had a mission in mind and he was wise not to interfere.
-Who could blame him?
-What man would be brave enough to get between a pregnant hoarder’s diapers and formula?
-No man that I know.

 I also amassed large quantities of other items during this time – body wash, soap, cereal, razors, shampoo, and toilet paper.
 At the time, it didn’t seem excessive at all.
 Each coupon purchase became a chance to spend as little as possible for as many items as possible.
 It didn’t seem to matter what I was getting – or how many I was getting – as long as they were free or nearly free.
 Hours were spent cutting and organizing the coupons.
 I even got one of those coupon binders to organize them all.